kelvinz/code-notes/courses/spark_docs.md

 Use the Equals Exactly patch to make something happen when the value coming from the input patch is an exact number.
 	first number + second number => exactly equal

+*Greater Than Patch*
+Use the Greater Than patch to make something happen if the value coming from the input patch is greater than a preset value.
+	first input + second input => greater than